haleanana/our-recipe/README.md

 - [x] Search bar for recipes where users can search any keyword related to the recipe that they want.
 - [x] Time stamps for updated and added recipes.
 - [x] Newest recipe will be the first on the recipe list.
-- [x] Newly added recipes will have a "New" tag.
-This will disappear the day after its posted.
+- [x] Quick access to newest and most viewed recipes on home page.
 - [x] Ability to add recipes on Favourites.
-- [x] Recipes already in Favourites will have the Favourites button disabled and the text will say "Favourited".
+- [x] Recipes already in Favourites will alert the user that recipe is already in favourites and will prevent them from adding a duplicate.
 - [x] Fixed Navbar so users can always find their way around.
 - [x] Form validation.
 - [x] Users can subscribe with their email.